riser-platform/riser/README.md

 - Single view of apps across multiple stages (clusters)
 - Simplified secrets management
 - GitOps all the way.
 All state changes happen through git
 - Developers only need access to Riser.
-Kubernetes cluster access is optional only for advanced debugging or operational tasks
+Kubernetes cluster access is optional for e.g. advanced debugging or operational tasks

 **[Check out the quickstart!](quickstart.md)**